JakeSteam/blog-programming/_posts/2022-01-12-how-to-extract-a-room-list-column-into-a-new-linked-table-migrating-data.md

     - Migration
 ---

 On a project recently the Room database consisted of a single table with many fields, some of which were `List`s.
-This was fine, and easy to work with until… it wasn’t.
+This was fine, and easy to work with until… it wasn't.
 We started [seeing an error](https://i.imgur.com/a1Jcd6Y.png) in Crashlytics caused by certain columns exceeding size limits.
 Uh oh.

 The solution was obvious: The biggest column needs to be split out into a new table.
 Actually doing this however, is a bit trickier…